The 4 Key Skills Every Great Customer Service Agent Should Possess

 Being friendly is the obvious one so here are some other skills that make up a great customer service agent:

 Good communication starts with listening.
 Each call will require some time to identify the exact nature of the issue, some more so than others.
-Good listening skills also help determine the right questions to ask customers.
+Good listening skills also help to determine the right questions to ask customers.
 This leads to an improved customer experience and potentially more sales.
 Active listening is another key aspect of quality customer service.
 “Dead air” comes across as disrespectful and it implies that you are not listening.

 A customer service representative mission is to fully understand the product or service they are representing.
 This is achieved by in-house training carried out by certified trainers.
 Informative documentation should also be readily available to the customer service representative during calls.
 By having in-depth knowledge of the product or service the customer service representative can provide a world class professional service whilst also increasing first call resolutions.